ProteinDesignLab/protein-design-tutorials/remodel-flags.md

 These are some new-user-friendly, slightly more detailed explanations of some key Remodel flags.
 If you know how to use a flag that's not here, please add it with a short description of what it is and how to use it.
-You can see all the possible Rosetta flags and options in your Rosetta build directory at `/main/source/src/basic/options/options_rosetta.py`.
+You can see all the possible Rosetta flags and options [here on RosettaCommons](https://www.rosettacommons.org/docs/latest/full-options-list), or in your Rosetta build directory at `/main/source/src/basic/options/options_rosetta.py`.

 *-use_blueprint_sequence*.
 Bias backbone fragment sampling towards fragments that match the sequence defined in blueprint column 2.
 *-symmetry_definition [filename]*.
 Allow you to pass a sym def file to build symmetric structures.